 |Notes: (+ +) highly recommended; (+) recommended; (o) reviewed; (..) not available.|

 The review scores listed above should be treated with care, though.
 The ratings are only valid when referring to cameras in the same category and of the same age.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Below are some additional questions and answers concerning some particular features of the E-M5 II.

 What technology is the imaging sensor in the Olympus E-M5 II based on?

 The camera has a CMOS (Complementary Metal–Oxide–Semiconductor) sensor at its core.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Olympus E-M5 II to convert the raw signal into an image file and perform noise reduction and image sharpening?

 Olympus equipped the E-M5 II with the TruePic VII image processor.